The most important factor in deciding whether you would be happier with a laptop or a tablet is utilization. What are you going to use it for?

 If you were going to choose only one computer to do it all, laptop would be more versatile than a tablet.
 But, if you already have a desktop or laptop and want something lightweight, easy to carry, for media consumption and quick access to e-mail and web surfing, a tablet is an enjoyable and pretty functional alternative to carting around a laptop.

 Hopefully this tablet or laptop article will help with your decision.
-In the meantime check out our complete article about some much needed computer maintenance.
+In the meantime check out our service offering around computer network installation for a smooth running internet experience on any tablet or laptop.